martinkearn/Content/Blogs/Integration testing Logic Apps.md

 }
 ```

-Now we have a unique identifier for the test, we can trigger the Logic App.
+Now that we have a unique identifier for the test stored in the `$uniqueid` variable, we can trigger the Logic App.
 This example uses a HTTP-triggered Logic App so we can execute a simple HTTP request passing the required body details.

 Logic Apps can operate with [Asynchronous Response](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-actions-triggers#run-actions-in-a-synchronous-operation-pattern) enabled, which is usefull and recommended for long running Logic Apps.
 In this mode, the Logic App will initially respond with a `202/Accepted` response which includes a header called `location`.
 The `location` header contains a URI which can be used to obtain final status for the Logic App.
 You can then poll this URI looking for a `200/OK` response with the response payload.